scottwater/scottw.com/site/keeb/before-and-after.md

 Which did you like better?

-Note, I did changed from regular capslock to stepped, but that main change I made.
+*Note, I did changed from regular capslock to stepped, but had nothing to do with the sound change*.